 Kyle Lukoff is the author of many books for young readers.
 His debut middle-grade novel, Too Bright To See, received a Newbery honor, the Stonewall award, and was a National Book Award finalist.
 His picture book When Aidan Became A Brother also won the Stonewall.
 He has forthcoming books about mermaids, babies, apologies, and lots of other topics.
 While becoming a writer he worked as a bookseller for ten years, and then nine more years as a school librarian.
 View titles by Kyle Lukoff

 “Kyle Lukoff has given us something rare and beautiful — a novel that combines wondrous fantasy, searing real-world relevance, and a frank empathetic understanding of the adolescent experience that hits so viscerally I can only compare it to the way my generation experienced Judy Blume.
-The way Lukoff combines these elements in a page-turning adventure is nothing short of magic!” – Rick Riordan, New York TImes bestselling author of Percy Jackson and the Olympians
+The way Lukoff combines these elements in a page-turning adventure is nothing short of magic!” – Rick Riordan, New York Times bestselling author of Percy Jackson and the Olympians

 About

-The golem is convinced that A can help unravel the thread of evil weaving through the world.
-But how is one trans kid who hasn’t even chosen a full name supposed to save his friend, let alone the whole world?
+But how is one trans kid who hasn’t even chosen a name supposed to save his friend, let alone the world?
+And is a world that seems hellbent on rejecting him even worth saving at all?

 Author